Call for a consultation

 When it comes to adopting a child, there are a lot of factors you need to consider when looking for an agency.
 First, how long is the waitlist at the agency you’re considering?
 Do they have any hidden fees, such as the cost to match with a family?
 What amount of guidance and support does the adoption specialist provide?
 What is their average cost?
 In Texas, the cost of adopting a child can go way up into the thousands of dollars.

 Navigating through these factors will help you find an adoption specialist with whom you feel comfortable.
 Many Texas residents are surprised to learn that an attorney can help them move forward with adoption.
-Sarina D. Hager of the Hager Law Firm is a skilled adoption attorney who can help protect the legal rights of all parties involved.
+Sarina D. Hager of Hager Law is a skilled adoption attorney who can help protect the legal rights of all parties involved.

 Complete a Home Study